 Pippa smiled and went to find her husband who was helping to serve the food to the people.

 Pippa listened as Zoe played the last note of her song on her violin.
-It had been a beautiful song.
-Romantic yet sad, like the author wrote the song after a heartbreak.
+It had been a beautiful song; her hard work and constant practice shining through her flawless technique.
 The villagers sat up from their chair and applauded, a few of them whistled.
 All of them had a wide smile stretching on their faces, including Pippa.